mohimanilab/Seq2PKS/README.md

 ![Screenshot](image/Step6.png)

-To start a new PKS workflow, the user can click on the dashboard tab.
+To start a new PKS workflow, the user can click on the Dashboard tab.
 To create a new project, click the plus icon.

 ![Screenshot](image/Step7.png)